-This small and chic restaurants has soft lighting and gentle colour, making it cosy and inviting and cosy.
-With the fireplace lit, it becomes even more of a spot worthy of dressing up for dinner.
+This small and chic restaurant has soft lighting and gentle colour, making it cosy and inviting.
 Enjoy a cognac in the deep leather chairs in the comfy library and lounge across the foyer before – or after – dinner.

 The large hearth is a feature in La Madeleine’s main dining room.
-Daniel and Anne Leusch make some nostalgic forays into the food of bygone days but always with a touch of modernism.
-Expect dishes like springbok braised in red wine for mains and crème brûlée for dessert.
+Daniel and Anne Leusch make some nostalgic forays into the food of bygone days, but always with a touch of modernism.
+The restaurant doesn’t have a set menu, but you can expect dishes like springbok braised in red wine for mains and crème brûlée for dessert.

 This Greek restaurant might be white, modern and streamlined, but the very large open fireplace makes the whole restaurant glitter and glow at night.

 Expect French cuisine and cosy spaces in this traditionally styled eatery.
 The waiters have been around for some time, the wine list is respectable, and the food is delicious and authentic.
 An evening here is a journey back in time to a cosy space with a wood fireplace.
 Nostalgia and good memories are evoked with every visit.